-State law requires the governing body of each municipality to adopt a budget each fiscal year to regulate municipality expenditures.
-According to GFOA recommended budget practices, regular monitoring of budgetary performance provides an early warning of potential problems and gives decision makers time to consider actions that may be needed if major deviations in budget-to-actual comparison results become evident.
-City ordinances require the Finance Director to prepare, and the City Manager to submit, a monthly report to the City Council of all receipts and disbursements in sufficient detail to show the exact financial condition of the City.
+State law136 requires the governing body of each municipality to adopt a budget each fiscal year to regulate municipality expenditures.
+According to GFOA recommended budget practices,137 regular monitoring of budgetary performance provides an early warning of potential problems and gives decision makers time to consider actions that may be needed if major deviations in budget-to-actual comparison results become evident.
+City ordinances138 require the Finance Director to prepare, and the City Manager to submit, a monthly report to the City Council of all receipts and disbursements in sufficient detail to show the exact financial condition of the City.
 The monthly reports are to disclose, for the General Fund, Utilities Fund, and Building Fund, current fiscal year revenue amounts compared to prior fiscal year revenue amounts and current fiscal year budgeted expenditures (or expenses, as applicable) compared to current fiscal year actual amounts.

 As part of our audit, we requested for examination the 17 monthly reports that should have been prepared and submitted to the City Council for the period October 2016 through February 2018.
-Our examination
+Our examination disclosed instances of noncompliance with City ordinances and GFOA recommended budget practices.
+Specifically, we found that:

-&lt;sup>134 The Miscellaneous Donations Fund is used to account for donations made to the Police, Fire, and Parks and Recreation Departments from outside sources.
+134 The Miscellaneous Donations Fund is used to account for donations made to the Police, Fire, and Parks and Recreation Departments from outside sources.